irjudson/admin/README.md

 You can also run admin locally:

 1. Install node.js and git if you haven't already.
 2. We use yeoman for our build system.
-Install this via `npm install -g yo grunt-cli bower`
+Install this via `sudo npm install -g yo grunt-cli bower`
-3. Yeoman uses ruby (see http://www.ruby-lang.org/en/downloads/ to install) and compass (`gem install compass` to install) for building the twitter bootstrap CSS.
+3. Yeoman uses ruby (see http://www.ruby-lang.org/en/downloads/ to install) and compass (`sudo gem install compass` to install) for a CSS build system.
 3. Install the node components with a `npm install` and the bower components with a `bower install`.
 4. Start the local server with `grunt server`.
 This will host the application on your local machine, open a browser window to it, and refresh on changes.